Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 getframe()

-In the following code, we use OpenCV API to draw an overlay, which show the text and bounding boxes of the detected barcode and QR code.
-Due to the similarity of the adjacent frames, we do not need to draw a frame and its corresponding results synchronously.
-A little bit of delay is acceptable.
+Next, we utilize the OpenCV API to draw overlays, which display the text and bounding boxes of the detected barcodes and QR codes.
+Given the similarity of adjacent frames, it is not necessary to synchronously draw a frame and its corresponding results.
+A slight delay is acceptable。

 if (results != null) {